stat545ubc-2023/mda-ishanainformatics/mini_data_analysis.md

-Since the genus Acer is still a relatively broad category that encompasses many different types of Maple trees, it is valuable to determine at what frequency we find each of the Maple tree types, as well as identify how many of each Maple tree were recorded at each of the major streets (W 10th, W 12th, Ash, Oak).
+Since the genus Acer is still a relatively broad category that encompasses many different types of Maple trees, it is valuable to determine at what frequency we find each of the Maple tree types on average, as well as identify how many of each Maple tree were recorded at each of the major streets (W 10th, W 12th, Ash, Oak).

-### Further subset the data
+### Further subset the data to generate a new variable

 To determine the distribution of Maple trees across the major streets, the data can be further subsetted into a new tibble in which genus is filtered for Acer trees.
 From here, count summaries can be made for each of the common names that fall under Acer, with the tree linked to the street it was recorded on.
-Further, a new variable can be made which averages the count of a particular Maple tree across the four streets.
+Further, a **new variable** can be made which averages the count of a particular Maple tree across the four streets.

 ``` r